-Fifties fashions for men are often thought of in terms of the Fonz and Grease.
+Fifties fashion for men are often thought in terms of the Fonz and Grease.
 This image of men, all attired identically, is what fostered by the book and movie, Man in the Gray Suit, a story about conformity.
-Men didn't have many workplace choices for color.
-Dark blue, dark brown and charcoal.
-Even the ties, traditionally men's flamboyant touch, were uniform and dark.
+Men didn't have many workplace choices for color except the Dark blue, dark brown and charcoal.
+Even the ties possessed the traditional men's flamboyant touch, which are uniform and dark.
 Sometime would have to pass before men began to reclaim the sartorial splendor which has been historically theirs.

-In the 1950s, fashion was conservative Men wore gray flannel suits even if it were 100 degrees in the summer and women wore dresses with pinched waists and high heels.
-The 1950's businessman and husband wore clothing that made from cotton, silk, or wools. .
+In the 1950s, fashion was conservative where Men wore gray flannel suits even if it were 100 degrees in the summer and women wore dresses with pinched waists and high heels.
+The 1950's businessman and common people had worn the clothing that are made from cotton, silk, or wools. .
 However, wool was very uncomfortable especially in the dog days of summer.
-However, the 1950's businessman was all about business and seriousness not comfort.
-In addition, to both the gray flannel suits and the wool suits and jackets, 1950s business men also wore ties while at work.
-However, after work, the 1950's businessman and husband relaxed his fashion statement by removing his tie while remaining in a dress shirt, and dress pants for even social occasions.
+However, the 1950's businessman nature was all about business and seriousness and not the comfort.
+In addition, to both the gray flannel suits and the wool suits and jackets, 1950s business men also wore ties at their work.
+However, after work, the 1950's businessman relaxed their fashion statement by removing tie while flaunting in a dress shirt, and dress pants for even social occasions.
 Some 1950s fashion emphasized fitting into the social mold of the strongly held belief that gender roles were to be strictly enforced.
-In other words, when it came to 1950's fashion trends it was understood that men wore suits and women wore dresses period.
-Moreover, 1950s men fashion trends involved businessmen and husbands to wear cuff links with their gray flannel suit during both an important business meeting and a dinner date with their spouse.
+In other words, when it came to 1950's fashion trends it was understood that men wore suits and women wore dresses.
+Moreover, 1950s men fashion trends involved businessmen and common people to wear cuff links with their gray flannel suit during both an important business meeting and a dinner date with their spouse.

 As the 1950s progressed men's fashion trends changed a bit.
-There were more colors used in all fabrics and fabrics were more lightweight.
-In addition, men were changing out of their vests and into their cardigan sweaters.
+There were more colors used in all fabrics where are extremely lightweight.
+In addition, men were changing out of their vests and opted for cardigan sweaters.
 In addition, men's jackets were longer and there was less structure in men's jackets, especially in the shoulder area.
 Moreover, men's pant legs were narrower.

 Men wore hats in the Fifties.
 Not sometimes but all the time.
-There was some variation as to style, but no man was dressed unless a hat adorned his head.
+There was some variation in the style, but no man was dressed unless a hat adorned his head.

-In Mensusa you can find these suits available at affordable prices which you can never find in any other shops.
+At Suitusa you can find these suits available at affordable prices which you can never find in any other shops.
 Buying online gives you an opportunity to browse through fashions of different decades and eras and customize it according to your personal preferences.
-Mensusa also offers free shipping and assured 100% guarantee on return policy.
+Suitusa also offers free shipping and assured 100% guarantee on return policy.